 Facts are things that we can prove.
 Consider, for example, the following statement: “Franklin Roosevelt was President of the U.S. from 1933 to 1945.”
-Now, this is actually a historic fact so we can prove it to be true.
+Now, this is actually a historical fact, so we can prove it to be true.

-The statement “Franklin Roosevelt was the most successful American President”, however, is merely an opinion.
+The statement “Franklin Roosevelt was the most successful American President.” is merely an opinion.

 Keep in mind that opinions are not the opposites of facts.
-Facts are either true or we can prove they’re true, or they are false and we can disprove them.
+Facts are true, or we can prove they’re true, or they are false, and we can disprove them.
 The simple fact that you don’t know if a statement is false or true doesn’t make the statement an opinion.

 Other forms of using subjective language, however, may be harder to discover.
 For example, the statement about President Roosevelt being the “most successful American president.”
 Let’s take a closer look at some examples:

-The White House construction started in 1792 and completion took 8 long years before President Adams could move in.
+The White House construction started in 1792 and completion took eight long years before President Adams could move in.

 This sentence starts with a fact: the White House construction started in 1792.
 It then continues that it took 8 (until 1800) before it was ready for the first occupants.
 But then the sentence moves into opinion where the author states “took 8 long years”.
 You see that the word long makes it subjective.